 Is childcare provided?

 Yes, Tubman works with youth and individuals who have experienced sex trafficking or exploitation.
-The Safe Journeys youth shelter at our Maplewood location houses youth ages 13-24 who have experienced violence, including sex trafficking and exploitation and homelessness.
+The Safe Journeys youth housing program works with young people who have experienced violence, including sex trafficking, exploitation, and homelessness.
 Other services, such as therapy and groups, are available to those who have experienced this and other types of trauma.

 Can I drop in for services?

 Yes, we have Resource Counseling Advocates ready and available that can assist walk-ins at our Minneapolis and Maplewood locations, as well as for Rule 25/Chemical Health Assessments.
 Learn more by calling the Intake Department at 612.870.2426.
 Tubman does not, however, accept walk-ins or over the phone consultations with attorneys.
 Appointments with attorneys should be made by phone.